MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Experiments

 We use the pre-trained VQGAN model from LLamaGEN \cite{sun2024autoregressive} as the baseline method, which has excellent performance in image reconstruction and generation.
 Table \ref{tab:tokenizer-yi_compare} shows that VQGAN performs poorly in multimodal understanding tasks due to difficulties in aligning with text, and we also found that this model often misidentifies the object of the image.
 By considering semantic information in the visual discretization process, the proposed SDE tokenizer extracts visual tokens that are more aligned with text, thus exhibiting strong multimodal understanding capabilities.

-\paragraph{Comparison with other Visual Tokenizers} We also compare our method with other discrete visual tokenizers.
+We also compare our method with other discrete visual tokenizers.
 The SEED tokenizer proposed by SEEDLLaMA \cite{ge2023making} optimizes image tokens for both discriminativeness and reconstruction at the training stage.
-LaVIT \cite{jin2024unified} introduced a dynamic visual tokenizer.
+LaVIT \cite{jin2024unified} introduces a dynamic visual tokenizer.
 We replace the LLM in LaVIT with Yi-1.5-9B for a fair comparison.

-As shown in Table \ref{tab:tokenizer-yi_compare}, compared to the recent works SEED \cite{ge2023making} and LaVIT's tokenizer \cite{jin2024unified}, the proposed semantic discrete encoding tokenizer exceeds by a large margin (+6\%) in accuracy.
-The results indicate that the proposed method is more effective than other tokenizer in enhancing the multimodal understanding capabilities of VLM.
+As shown in Table \ref{tab:tokenizer-yi_compare}, compared to the recent works SEED \cite{ge2023making} and LaVIT's tokenizer \cite{jin2024unified}, the proposed tokenizer exceeds by a large margin (+7.5\% and +6.4\%) in accuracy.
+The results indicate that the proposed method is more effective than other tokenizers in enhancing the multimodal understanding capabilities of VLM.

 \paragraph{Image Reconstruction}